mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 EVENTS

 2d6 Events 2 Disaster!
 Roll on the Mishaps table, but you are not ejected from this career.
 3 Negotiations are going badly.
 You can either cut your losses and lose 1 Charisma or roll Broker, Diplomat or Persuade 10+.
 If you fail you lose 1 Charisma, one Benefi t roll and suffer a –2 DM to your next Advancement roll.
 If you succeed, gain 1 Charisma and a +2 DM to your next Advancement roll.
 4 You successfully negotiate a diffi cult situation and are rewarded.
 You gain a +1 DM to one Benefi t roll.
 5 Through your many dealings and negotiations you have met many infl uential people.
 Roll Charisma 8+ to gain an Ally.
 If you fail you gain a Contact instead.
 6 You are given advanced training.
 Roll Education 8+ to gain any skill you are eligible for in this career.
 7 Life Event.
 Roll on the Life Events table.
 8 Your dedication and diligence to your career earns you one of Advocate 1, Broker 1 or Diplomacy 1.
 9 During some high stake negotiations, a charismatic pack leader from the opposing side offers you a lucrative deal to switch sides.
 If you accept gain one Benefi t roll and your previous employer becomes a Rival.
 If you refuse, your current employer becomes an Ally and you gain +2 to your next Survival roll.
 10 Your continued success has earned you much respect from your pack.
 Roll Charisma 10+ to become pack leader and gain an automatic promotion.
-11 Your successful career has placed you in a favourable position.
+11 Your successful career has placed you in a favorable position.
 Gain one Benefi t roll or +4 DM to your next Advancement roll.
 12 You have done exemplary work for your pack and organization.
 Gain an automatic promotion and +1 Charisma.

 RANKS AND SKILLS